arnicas/d3-faq/README.md

 http://localhost:7777
 ````

-to see the files list under the MAMP server home directory.
+This will show you the files (or index.html) in the MAMP server directory root.
+You will only be able to browse to files inside the server home directory folder.

+**To change your Home Directory for MAMP**

-To get those files --- You may want to click on the Preferences and **set a new home directory** for your server.
+You may want to click on the Preferences and **set a new home directory** for your server.
 Click on the "Web Server" tab and double click on the document root icon to pick a new directory.
 I made one called **Knight D3** for this example.

 ![mamp preferences](images/mamp_preferences.png)